Early Beginnings

 As an actress, she starred in the Italian film Ogni 27 Agosto and performed at the National Theatre and the Edinburgh Festival.
 In addition to media coverage of her work, she has appeared on the covers of Cosmopolitan and Harpers & Queen and has been profiled in Vogue, Elle, Hello, and OK!
 She has modelled for photographic shoots for Karl Lagerfeld and Valentino and catwalk shows for Maison Gattinoni and Jasper Conran, and her television work includes commercials for Toyota.

-Available on film are her interpretations of MayerlingWinter Dreams and The Sleeping Beauty with The Royal Ballet and Swan Lake, Giselle, Carmen and The Sleeping Beauty with K-Ballet.
+Available on film are her interpretations of Mayerling, Winter Dreams and The Sleeping Beauty with The Royal Ballet and Swan Lake, Giselle, Carmen and The Sleeping Beauty with K-Ballet.
 She also features in The Royal Ballet's Die Fledermaus and Gala Tribute to Tchaikovsky and in NYCB's George Balanchine Celebration.

 Viviana received the London Evening Standard Award (the youngest-ever artist to receive the award), the Time Out Award, the Premio Positano Italia (twice), Premio Internazionale "Gino Tani", Premio Vignale danza, Premio Bucchi, Premio Apulia, Prix de Lausanne, Premio Eccellenze della Danza and Premio Fabbrini, among others.
 She was nominated for an Olivier Award for her performance of the title role in MacMillan's Anastasia and has been named Dancer of the Year in the UK, Italy, Japan and Chile.
 The Times described her as “in the people's imagination, the heroine who dies for love,” The Independent called her an “unsurpassable” dance-actress and the Daily Mail dubbed her “the future of British dance.”

-Viviana has taught and coached internationally and was a mentor for BBC Young Dancer (2017).
-She has three times been a judge at the Prix de Lausanne, in 2011 and 2016, and was Vice-President of the Jury in 2022.
-She has judged the Beijing International Ballet and Choreography Competition (2017 and 2019), the Royal Ballet School’s Ursula Moreton Choreographic Competition (2011) and Kenneth MacMillan Choreographic Competition (2017), ENB Emerging Dancer (2016), Hong Kong Ballet Group Stars Award (2016 and 2017), Premio Maria Taglioni (2019), Dance Open America (2021), Sibiu Dance Competition (2021) and Youth America Grand Prix (2021).
-In 2019 she opened the Belgrade Festival as its guest of honour.
+She has been a juror for the Prix de Lausanne (2011, 2016, Jury Vice-President 2022), Beijing International Ballet and Choreography Competition (2017 and 2019), Royal Ballet School’s Ursula Moreton Choreographic Competition (2011) and Kenneth MacMillan Choreographic Competition (2017), ENB Emerging Dancer (2016), Hong Kong Ballet Group Stars Award (2016 and 2017), Premio Maria Taglioni (2019), Dance Open America (2021), Sibiu Dance Competition (2021), Youth America Grand Prix Finals/Asia Finals (2021-23), Liaoning International Ballet Competition (2025).
+In 2019 she opened the Belgrade Festival as guest of honour.

 In 2019 Viviana was appointed Director of Dance and in 2020 Artistic Director at English National Ballet School During her tenure she staged ballets by Ashton, Balanchine, Bournonville and Bausch, commissioned more than thirty new works, and launched a professional trainee programme that drew talented graduate dancers from around the world to the UK.
 She brought the leading UK ballet schools together for the first time at Sadler’s Wells in Unite for Ukraine; created a ground-breaking collaboration between ENB, the Wallace Collection, the Royal College of Music, and the London School of Fashion; innovated in dance for healthcare including pioneering a dance-based rehabilitation programme for HIV outpatients; and instigated World Ballet School Day, which brought together twelve leading ballet institutions to give a global platform to young dance artists.
 In February 2024 Viviana announced that she would step down from her role at ENBS in July 2024, marking five years in post.